What’s Your Inner Smile?

 After picking a few more blueberries, my eyes settled on something that made my heart smile: Random canes of black raspberries growing out of blueberry shrubs and beside apple trees–some intertwined with pink thistles.
 I was elated!
-I hadn’t seen black raspberries in over a decade on our farm.
-I fondly remembered sitting at Grandma Rieley’s round, kitchen table making black raspberry preserves and enjoying it, still warm, on a piece of bread.
+I hadn’t seen black raspberries in over a decade on the farm.
+I fondly remembered sitting at Grandma Rieley’s old, oak kitchen table watching her make black raspberry preserves.
+And, getting to enjoy leftovers, still warm, on a piece of bread.
 Although there weren’t many black raspberry canes, and most of them were entangled with other shrubs, flowers, and trees, I didn’t care.
 I felt so grateful to find them in this unexpected place.

 Here’s the thing: You just never know where you may find your inner smile. 🙂